-BEHAVIOUR POLICY 2024-2025
+BEHAVIOUR POLICY 2024 - 2025

 Version: Three

-Author: Mrs Kylie McGregor, Head of Pre-Prep and Nursery
+Author: Mrs Kylie McGregor, Head of School

 Reviewed: August 2024

 Review date: September 2025

-Approved by: Mrs S Coutinho, Chair of Governors
+Approved by: by: Mrs S Coutinho, Chair of Governors

-1. POLICY STATEMENT:
+POLICY STATEMENT:

 Copthorne Prep School recognises that good behaviour is more likely to be achieved when pupils are happy, engaged and inspired, have positive relationships with those around them and are able to maximise their potential.
 We believe that in order to enable effective teaching and learning to take place, good behaviour in all aspects of school life is essential as outlined in The Copthorne Way.